Netflix's subscriber and earnings growth gather more momentum as password-sharing crackdown pays off

 The results announced Thursday painted a portrait of a company still gathering momentum after a jarring decrease in subscribers during the first half of 2022 prompted a change in direction.

 Netflix added 8 million subscribers during the April-June period, marking a 37% increase over the same time last year.
-It was the sixth-consecutive quarter of year-over-year subscriber growth since the 2022 downturn that served as a wake-up call for the Los Gatos, California, company.
+It was the sixth-consecutive quarter of that Netflix’s subscriber gains have increased from the previous year, a trend triggered by the 2022 downturn that served as a wake-up call for the Los Gatos, California, company.

 And Netflix is still financially thriving.
 The company’s profit in its latest quarter rose 44% from last year to $2.15 billion, or $4.88 per share — a figure that exceeded the estimates of analysts polled by FactSet Research.
 Revenue climbed 17% from last year to $9.56 billion, also eclipsing analysts’ projections.